×

 Soldering

-There are many different families of alloys that are used as filler metals for soldering; however, the one thing that all soldering filler metals have in common is an alloy melting point below 450°C (842°F).
-These soldering alloys include, but are not limited to lead alloys, tin alloys, and zinc alloys.
-Lead and tin alloys are commonly used for soldering copper and brass joints.
-Also, lead and tin alloys are used for soldering brass to various types of coated steels; i.e. terneplate, tinplate, and copper/nickel clad or plated steels.
-Zinc alloys are used for aluminum to aluminum soldering, aluminum to copper soldering, and repair of galvanized coatings.
+Many different families of alloys are filler metals for soldering.
+However, the one thing that all soldering filler metals have in common is an alloy melting point below 450°C (842°F).
+These soldering alloys include lead alloys, tin alloys, and zinc alloys.
+Users utilize lead and tin alloys for soldering copper and brass joints.
+Also, lead and tin alloys utilize soldering brass to various types of coated steels.
+These include terneplate, tinplate, and copper/nickel clad or plated steels.
+Aluminum to aluminum soldering, aluminum to copper soldering, and repair of galvanized coatings all use zinc alloys.

 Time, temperature, joint geometry, part alloy, type and amount of flux, type and amount of filler alloy, are the process variables that need to be controlled when soldering.
 These process variables control the final solder joint quality and strength.
 The following briefly describes how each of these variables influences the final solder joint:

-- Joint geometry – this influences the strength of the final solder joint and if and how solder alloy is pulled into the joint.
+• Joint geometry.
+Joint geometry influences the strength of the final solder joint.
+It also influences if and how solder alloy pulls into the joint.
 Generally, a good solder joint geometry will pull filler metal into the joint and hold it in place.
-There is an optimum the solder joint gap where the strength of the solder joint is maximized.
-If the solder joint gap becomes too great, the strength of the joint is dominated by the bulk properties of the solder.
-However, if the solder joint gap becomes too tight, the strength of joint begins to diminish and solder flow can be pinched off during the soldering process.
-The joint length needs to be designed to give the necessary tensile and shear strength for the application.
-Ideally, a joint geometry that is self-fixturing is the most desirable, because it does not require additional fixtures that can act as heat sinks or part restraints that can lead to joint distortion and fracturing during heating and cooling.
+There is an optimum solder joint gap maximizing the strength of the solder joint.
+If the solder joint gap becomes too great, the joint strength dominates the bulk properties of the solder.
+However, if the solder joint gap becomes too tight, the strength of the joint diminishes.
+As a result, the solder flow pinches off during the soldering process.
+The joint length gives the necessary tensile and shear strength for the application.
+Ideally, a joint geometry that is self-fixturing is the most desirable.
+It does not require additional fixtures that can act as heat sinks or part restraints.
+These issues can lead to joint distortion and fracturing.

-- Part alloy (substrate), filler alloy, and amount of filler alloy influence the chemical reactions that occur during the soldering process, how much dissolution occurs and what intermetallic compounds are formed.
+Part alloy (substrate), filler alloy, and amount of filler alloy influence the chemical reactions occurring during the soldering process.
+It also influences how much dissolution occurs and what intermetallic compounds form.

-- For a given alloy system, time and temperature together control how much dissolution occurs and how thick the intermetallic compound layer becomes.
+For a given alloy system, time and temperature together control how much dissolution occurs.
+It also controls how thick the intermetallic compound layer becomes.

-- Part geometry and the number of joints being soldered commonly determine the heating method best suited for soldering.
+Part geometry and the number of soldered joints commonly determine the heating method best suited for soldering.

-Generally, the type of soldering being done refers to the type of heating methods used to heat the filler metal and parts being joined by soldering; i.e. hot dip soldering, wave soldering, torch soldering, furnace soldering, induction soldering, iron soldering, infrared soldering, and resistance soldering.
+This type of soldering refers to the methods used to heat the filler metal and parts being joined by soldering.
+These include hot dip soldering, wave soldering, torch soldering, furnace soldering, induction soldering, iron soldering, infrared soldering, and resistance soldering.
 The more automated the soldering process normally the more consistent the solder joint properties are.
-Generally, hand operations like torch soldering and iron soldering are going to have the most joint variability because of their dependence on operator skill.
+Hand operations like torch soldering and iron soldering will have the most joint variability due to operator skill.

-Soldering has commonly been used for making leak-free plumbing joints, electrical connections on circuit boards, joints on heat exchangers that are structural, thermally conductive, and leak-free, e.g. copper-brass radiators.
+Soldering makes leak-free plumbing joints, electrical connections on circuit boards, joints on heat exchangers that are structural, thermally conductive, and leak-free, e.g. copper-brass radiators.
 Click here to read more about soldering and application practices.

 Brazing